Museum history

 Museum history starts with The Caucasian Sericulture Station - a research institute and educational center of the Caucasus region established in 1887.
 The founder of the complex, biologist Nikolay Shavrov, developed the concept of the station based on the European model.
 The station aimed to control silkworm egg health with Pasteur method, promote and develop sericulture and apiculture throughout the region.
 Situated in the main building, the museum and library, with their various collections and books, played an important role in the educational activities of the station and contributed to the increase of public awareness in this field.

 The Caucasian Sericulture Station was located in the Mushtaid Garden in Tbilisi.
 It consisted of 23 buildings with various functions, two of which have been preserved to this day: the museum and staff residential house.
-The whole complex, as well as the display cases, were designed by the Polish architect Aleksander Szymkiewicz.
+The author of the architectural project of the complex and the design of exhibition furniture is a Tbilisi based architect of Polish origin Aleksander Szymkiewicz.